-As we envision the possibility of a human mission to Mars in a not so distant future, we are waiting on the spacecraft InSight to send out all the data on the planet’s vital signs after its landing on November 26th of last year.
-Its amazing bird’s-eye view was captured by ESA’s Mars Express over the course of its fifteen-year history.
+As we envision the possibility of a human mission to Mars in a not-so-distant future, we are waiting on the spacecraft InSight to send out all the data on the planet's vital signs after its landing on November 26th of last year.
+ESA's Mars Express captured its amazing bird's-eye view throughout its fifteen-year history.
 Our mind allows us to identify with a spacecraft or an asteroid as if we were out there making discoveries.
-Over the next 20 months, data will continue to pour in from New Horizons flyby of Ultima Thule, the furthest object in the Kuiper belt ever to be visited beyond the known world.
+Over the next 20 months, data will pour in from New Horizons' flyby of Ultima Thule, the furthest object in the Kuiper belt to be visited beyond the known world.
 Ultima Thule in the infinite darkness reminds me of a floating body whose hippocampal place cells act as a sensor in the depths of space.
-If the Universe is expanding through the pulling of dark energy, would its body feel it?
+Would its body feel the Universe expansion through the pulling of dark energy?
 We find a sense of belonging in knowing that the Kuiper belt, in many ways similar to the asteroid belt, is not specific to our solar system but a feature that can be observed in other stellar systems.

 A key question in the study of cosmological singularities is whether quantum gravity mediates a bounce from a big crunch.
 Is a cosmological singularity a true end to spacetime or is there another semiclassical region of spacetime before a big bang or after a big crunch?